 Do your cosmetic goals include both enhancing the volume of your breasts and correcting breast sag?
-If so, you may benefit from a breast lift with implants, which combines breast augmentation and breast lift surgery to comprehensively improve the shape, size, symmetry, and positioning of the breasts simultaneously.
-This is accomplished by reducing a drooping appearance and subsequently placing saline or silicone breast implants to enhance the breast contours.
+If so, you may benefit from a breast lift with implants, which combines breast augmentation and breast lift surgery to improve the shape, size, symmetry, and positioning of the breasts simultaneously.
+The procedure is designed to improve drooping while placing saline or silicone breast implants to reshape the breast contours.

-Dr. David L. Durst, our board-certified plastic surgeon, tailors the combination surgery according to your cosmetic goals at his Huntsville practice.
-A breast lift with implants can be an excellent treatment option for women who have mild to severe breast sag and who desire additional volume enhancement.
+Dr. David L. Durst, our board-certified plastic surgeon, tailors the combination surgery according to your goals.
+A breast lift with implants can be an excellent treatment option for women who are bothered by mild to severe breast sag, and who want bigger, fuller breasts.

 - What is a Breast Lift with Implants?